henrysky/astroNN/docs/source/neuralnets/layers.rst

 Monte Carlo Dropout with Continuous Relaxation
 -----------------------------------------------

-`ConcreteDropout` is an implementation of `arXiv:1705.07832`_, modified from the original implementation `here`_.
+`MCConcreteDropout` is an implementation of `arXiv:1705.07832`_, modified from the original implementation `here`_.
 Moreover, the layer will ignore Keras's learning phase flag, so the layer will always stays on even in prediction phase.
 This layer should be only used for experimental purpose only as it has not been tested rigorously.

-The main difference between `ConcreteDropout` and standard bernoulli dropout is `ConcreteDropout` learns dropout rate during training instead of a fixed probability.
+The main difference between `MCConcreteDropout` and standard bernoulli dropout is `MCConcreteDropout` learns dropout rate during training instead of a fixed probability.
 Turning/learning dropout rate is not a novel idea, it can be traced back to one of the original paper `arXiv:1506.02557`_ on variational dropout.
-But `ConcreteDropout` focuses on the role and importance of dropout with Bayesian technique.
+But `MCConcreteDropout` focuses on the role and importance of dropout with Bayesian technique.

-`ConcreteDropout` can be imported by
+`MCConcreteDropout` can be imported by

 .. code-block:: python

-    from astroNN.nn.layers import ConcreteDropout
+    from astroNN.nn.layers import MCConcreteDropout

 It can be used with Keras, you just have to import the function from astroNN